-By Felicity McMahon, Jonathan Barnes, Jacob Dean, Richard Munden & Justin Rushbrooke QC
+By Felicity McMahon, Jonathan Barnes QC, Jacob Dean, Richard Munden & Justin Rushbrooke QC

 Published in the Blackstone's Guide to the Defamation Act 2013

 Blackstone’s Guide to the Defamation Act 2013

 - Clear explanation of the new provisions in the Defamation Act by a team of experts from 5RB

 - An excellent quick reference tool, logically organised and following the structure of the Act

 - Thorough yet concise narrative exploring how the law will work in practice